Vidya-revankar/Ecommerce-shop/README.md

 # Ecommerce-shop
-This is the simple Ecommerce shopping project where it will act like the shopping app.
+This is the simple Ecommerce shopping project where I have used three basic classes and we can be able to add the products to the shopping cart and continue the process.Totally it acts like the simple shopping app.